jcgsxr/particles/README.md

 All code was written by myself, and most of it is written in C++ (before I became comfortable in Objective-C).
 Along with the visual particle effects, profiling info is also made visible, such as the number of polys being rendered at any time, and the resulting fps.

-Hopefully, this can serve as a decent example for anyone interested in jumping into low level graphics programming.
+Hopefully, this can serve as a decent example for anyone interested in jumping into graphics programming.